Sinocephale: Discovery and naming

-During the early 20th century, Swedish palaeontological expeditions were conducted in China; during one such expedition, sometime in 1930 or 1931, a specimen was discovered that would become recognized as the first evidence of Pachycephalosauria from Asia.
-It consisted of a parietal bone, largely complete along its midline and right side but missing part of the left.
+During the early 20th century, Swedish palaeontological expeditions were conducted in China.
+During one such expedition, sometime in 1930 or 1931, a specimen was discovered that would become recognized as the first evidence of Pachycephalosauria (known as "dome-headed dinosaurs") from Asia.
+It consisted of a parietal bone (a bone forming the top of the rear skull), largely complete along its midline and right side but missing part of the left.
 Discovered at the Tsondolien-Khuduk geologic locality in Inner Mongolia, the specimen among others were brought to Sweden for study in Uppsala.
 The specimen was named and described by palaeontologist Birger Bohlin in 1953, as a new species of the genus Troodon, with the specific name bexelli honouring Gerhard Bexel, who discovered the specimen.
-The genus Troodon had historically been considered a pachycephalosaur rather than a theropod as is recognized today.
-By the time the paper had been published the specimen had already been returned to China's Institute of Vertebrate Paleontology and Paleoanthropology; sometime subsequent to this return the specimen among with many others were lost.
-A decade later in 1964 Oskar Kuhn reassigned T. bexelli to the genus Stegoceras as the species S. bexelli.
+The genus Troodon had historically been considered a pachycephalosaur (as it was only known from convergent teeth), although it is now recognized as a theropod.
+By the time the paper had been published the specimen had already been returned to China's Institute of Vertebrate Paleontology and Paleoanthropology and was subsequently lost along with many other specimens.
+A decade later, in 1964, Oskar Kuhn reassigned T. bexelli to the genus Stegoceras as the species S. bexelli (as Stegoceras had been split from Troodon to contain the true pachycephalosaur remains).